 A Low Cost Producer

 Though I’d prefer it to remain a diversified business, there are still a couple of good things about the ‘new’ Conoco.
 Firstly, its operations look inherently low cost.
-Across all of its geographies, from Alaska to Asia, cash production costs (including production taxes) came in at around $12.75 per BOE on average last year.
+Across all of its geographies, from Alaska to Asia, cash production costs, including production taxes, came in at around $12.75 per BOE on average last year.
 My guess is that, right now, Conoco realizes an average price of around $25 per BOE.
 Now, the company produced around 1.3m BOE per day on average last year.
 Management guidance points to a similar number this year.
 Quick math therefore suggests the company still generates somewhere in the region of $16m in gross profit every single day based on current commodity prices.
-Pretty impressive, all things considered.
+That is pretty impressive, all things considered.

 The second thing to like is its debt position.
-I say that because Conoco offers a textbook example of how to enter an energy price downturn in correct shape.
+I say that because Conoco offers a textbook example of how to enter an energy price downturn in the correct shape.
 I mean, it carried around $6,800m in net debt at the end of 2019.
-Furthermore, a quick glance at last year’s annual report reveals that only $590m or so is due before 2024.
+Furthermore, a quick glance at last year’s annual report reveals that only around $590m is due before 2024.
 It does have around $1,500m in additional asset retirement liabilities, though this doesn’t strike me as too onerous.
-Conoco can meet all of this with cash on hand quite easily: it held around $5,100m in cash & equivalents at the end of last year, plus a further $3,000m in short-term investments maturing within a year (time deposits, Treasury Bills, and so on).
+Conoco can meet all of this with cash on hand quite easily: indeed, it held around $5,100m in cash & equivalents at the end of last year, plus a further $3,000m in short-term investments (time deposits, Treasury Bills, and so on) maturing within a year.

 How To Enter A Downturn